 Think about it, during wintertime our plants are faced with dry air caused by central heating, short days with not enough light and cold nights.
 These are not ideal growing conditions for your houseplants.
 Then there is the risk of overwatering, and I’m sorry to say, pests.
 Plant pests love wintertime to sneak up on your plants.

 As soon as we turn the heating on in our homes, the humidity drops drastically.
 The warm and dry air causes your plants’ soil to dry out faster than it would in summertime.

 If your plants are above a radiator, make sure the shelf or window sill is at least as wide as the plants’ leaves.
 You don’t want the hot air to hit and scorch the leaves.

 Lack of Daylight and Cold Nights

-Unfortunately winter days are shorter and less sunny as summer days.
+Unfortunately, winter days are shorter and less sunny as summer days.
 And depending on what way your windows are facing, your plants might not like to be in the same spot in winter as in summer.

-Not only the lack of light, but also the drop in temperature can make life hard for your indoor plants.
+Not only the lack of light but also the drop in temperature can make life hard for your indoor plants.
 Watch out with windowsill plants when they are close to single glazed windows or other cold drafts, which cause leaves to wither and drop.

 Plants do have their natural survival mode and many houseplants go dormant in winter, which makes them grow slower and tolerate a little lower light levels.
 Then again, some houseplants will grow leggy if they don’t get enough light.

 When plants grow slower in winter they don’t need as much water or fertilizer as they would need in spring and summer.
-The dark days and colder weather also causes the water to evaporate slower, so your plants’ soil stays wet for longer.
+The dark days and colder weather also cause the water to evaporate slower, so your plants’ soil stays wet for longer.